Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

+Product not duplicated
-Product not duplicatedNo duplicate entry in DB
+No duplicate entry in DB

 ------------------------------------------------------------------------